groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/search/pptx.en.md

   code_samples:
     # code sample loop
-    - title: "How to Apply an Image Signature to a Document"
+    - title: "Identifying Image Signatures"
       content: |
-        This guide details the process for affixing an image signature to a designated page within a document.
+        This example elucidates how to detect an image signature within a specific document.
         {{< landing/code title="JavaScript">}}
         ```javascript {style=abap}
         const signatureLib = require('@groupdocs/groupdocs.signature')

-        // Provide the source document as an input parameter
+        // Supply the source document as a parameter to the constructor
-        const signature = new signatureLib.Signature('input.pdf');
+        const signature = new signatureLib.Signature(filePath);

-        // Specify the image file path in the signature configuration options
+        // Search for any signatures that are of the text type
-        const options = new signatureLib.ImageSignOptions('image.jpg');
+        const signatures = signature.search(signatureLib.ImageSignature.class, signatureLib.SignatureType.Image).toArray();

-        // Configure the dimensions and specify the target pages for the signature
+        console.log(`\nSource document contains the following image signature(s).`);

-        options.setLeft(100);
+        // Display the findings with comprehensive properties of the detected signatures
-        options.setTop(100);
+        for (const imageSignature of signatures) {
-        options.setAllPages(true);
+            console.log(`Found Image signature at page ${imageSignature.getPageNumber()}

-        // Implement the signature application to the document
+            and size ${imageSignature.getSize()}.`);
-        signature.sign('output.pdf', options);
+        }
         ```
         {{< /landing/code >}}